 Making a complaint

-You can register the complaint with the person dealing with your matter or the Complaints Partner.
-He is responsible for ensuring that complaints are handled effectively and in accordance with this procedure.
+You can register the complaint with the person dealing with your matter, their supervisor or the complaints handling director, Esther Booth.
+She is responsible for ensuring that complaints are handled effectively and in accordance with this procedure.
 This procedure will also apply to prospective clients who we have refused to provide a service to or persistently or unreasonably offered an unwanted service to but only if the complainant has evidence to show that we did not have reasonable grounds to do so.

 Investigating the complaint

-(1) We will acknowledge the complaint within seven days.
+(1) The complaints handling director will acknowledge the complaint within seven days.

 (2) We will conduct a full investigation and an independent review of the matter.